ayushagg31/Trellis/README.md

 ## Contribute
 - Show your support by ⭐ the project.
 - Submit pull requests and improve the repo overall quality
-- 📢 Submit your pull requests to **develop** branch or create your new branch, I'll be putting up a detailed contributor guidelines soon.
+- Read [Contributors guidelines](https://github.com/ayushagg31/Trellis/blob/master/CONTRIBUTING.md) before submitting a PR or creating a new issue.